 - Co-ordinating and assisting with the signing of foreign succession documentation, to facilitate obtaining the foreign equivalent of a grant of probate.

-- Co-ordinating UK and overseas taxes to mitigate the consequences of double taxation, by applying, if necessary double taxation conventions.
+- Co-ordinating UK and overseas taxes to mitigate the consequences of double taxation.

-- Providing HMRC with a robust analysis of the deceased’s domicile for inheritance tax purposes.
+- Providing HMRC with a robust analysis of the deceased’s common-law domicile for inheritance tax purposes.

-- Ensuring UK and overseas assets are distributed to the correct beneficiaries under the UK and overseas laws.
+- Ensuring UK and overseas assets are distributed to the correct beneficiaries under the UK and the laws of the relevant Shari’ah law jurisdiction.

-- Advising upon and preparing deeds of variation, for the purposes of post death tax planning from a UK and international perspective.
+- Advising upon and preparing deeds of variation, or the purposes of post death tax planning from a UK, international and Shari’ah law perspective.